super vision center

 No more torn daytime contact lenses, no more broken frames or scratched lenses.

-No more discomfort from dry eyes.
+No more discomfort from dry or itchy eyes.

 Dr. Berke is unique and passionate about Ortho-K and has designed and patented his tailor-made lenses and method of fitting just for your eyes.
 They hold the moniker One-Lens-One-Eye® and are a custom fit like no other!
 See clearly all day and do any of the things you would like to do.